tommi1hirvonen/Biflow/CONTRIBUTING.md

 - FooStep
   - Inherits Step
   - Implements IHasConnection<> if the step relies on a SQL connection
-  - Implementes IHasTimeout if the step supports timing out
+  - Implements IHasTimeout if the step supports timing out
   - Implements IHasStepParameters<> if the step supports parameters
   - Implement and override the abstract base methods `Copy()` and `ToStepExecution()`
 - FooStepParameter (only if the step supports parameters)